Dark matter from an even lighter QCD axion: trapped misalignment: Cosmological constraints on mirror worlds

 In order to satisfy these constraints in the presence of one mirror world, its temperature $T'$ needs to be smaller than that of the SM, $T_{0}$.
 In the $Z_\N$ scenario under discussion the different $k > 0$ copies of the SM could have different temperatures $T_{k} <T_{0}$, and hence different energy densities $\rho_k$ and entropies $s_k$,

 where $g_*$ and $g_s$ denote the effective degrees of freedom related to energy and entropy density, respectively.
 In principle, the functional forms $g_*, g_s$ could have an extra $k$-dependence through the respective $\theta_k$ parameters, but the overall impact is expected to be minor and will be disregarded in the following.
 Moreover, we assume here that thermally produced axions give a negligible contribution to $N_{\rm eff}$.
-This is typically the case for $f_a \gtrsim 10^7$ GeV \cite{Chang:1993gm,Hannestad:2005df,DiLuzio:2021vjd}.
+This is typically the case for $f_a \gtrsim 10^{7\div 8}$ GeV \cite{Chang:1993gm,Hannestad:2005df,DiLuzio:2021vjd} and if model-dependent axion couplings to SM fermions are neglected \cite{DEramo:2018vss}.

 The different sectors evolve in time with separately conserved entropies, therefore the ratio of entropy densities $\gamma^3_k\equiv(s_k/s)$ is constant, while the ratio of temperatures is given by

 where from now on $T$ will denote the temperature of the SM copy, $T \equiv T_0$.
 The Hubble expansion rate depends on the total energy density of the Universe.
 In a radiation dominated era with $\N$ mirror worlds it reads \beq H^2(t)=\frac{4\pi^3}{45} \sum_{k=0}^{\N-1} {{g}_{*}(T_k)} \frac{T_k^{4}}{M^2_{\rm Pl}} \equiv \frac{4\pi^3}{45} \frac{T^{4}}{M^2_{\rm Pl}}\,{\bar{g}_{*}(T)} \, , \eeq with the number of effective degrees of freedom $\bar{g}_{*}(T)$ given by